Can I Make a Medical Negligence Claim for a Misdiagnosis?

 A non-negligent misdiagnosis occurs when your medical professional makes an incorrect diagnosis, but their actions are not negligent.
 This includes situations where another medical professional would have made the same mistake or you did not suffer harm due to the misdiagnosis.

-In addition, you cannot claim Medical Negligence if:
+In addition, you cannot claim medical negligence if:

-• Your condition worsens for unknown reasons, despite the medical professional meeting acceptable standards of care
+• Your condition worsens for unknown reasons, despite the medical professional meeting acceptable standards of care.

-Time limits apply to Medical Negligence claims for misdiagnosis.
+Time limits apply to medical negligence claims for misdiagnosis.
 In most states, you have 3 years from the date you discovered the misdiagnosis.
 However, in other states, you have 3 years from the date the misdiagnosis occurred.

 You may be able to apply for an exception if you’re outside your state’s time limit.
-However, Courts can be reluctant to grant time-limit exceptions, so it’s crucial to get legal advice before applying.
+However, courts can be reluctant to grant time-limit exceptions, so it’s crucial to get legal advice before applying.

 We also use our national network of medical experts to provide compelling evidence of your doctor’s negligence.
 This strengthens your case and ensures it’s resolved as fast as possible.